All the times Bill Gates has warned us about a deadly pandemic like coronavirus

 2016

-In an interview with BCC, Gates said he crosses his fingers all the time that “some epidemic like a big flu doesn’t come along in the next 10 years” because of how vulnerable the world was (and is).
+In an interview with the BBC, Gates said he crosses his fingers all the time that “some epidemic like a big flu doesn’t come along in the next 10 years” because of how vulnerable the world was (and is).
 The Ebola and Zika crises both, he noted, showed that the global systems for responding to emergencies were not strong enough.

 2017